xuinleaf849/Forum-Community-web/README.md

 # README

-Created by: Yunye Xu
-   cNetID: yunye

-Building a Community for MPCS student@UChicago
+Building a University Forum Community by Ruby on Rails
 =============
 #url:
 https://vast-refuge-25205.herokuapp.com/

 #Purpose:
-- this website is a forum community for UChicago MPCS students to post ideas and communicate with each other.
+- this website is a forum community for students to post ideas and communicate with each other.

 # Models:
 - User (Everyone who launches a discussion or posts a comment need to sign up or login.)